-In 1944 Andrew "Sunbeam" Mitchell and his bride, Ernestine McKinney, opened what became the famous Club Handy on Beale Street.
+In 1944 Andrew "Sunbeam" Mitchell and his bride, Ernestine McKinney, opened what became the famous Club Handy on Beale Street, in Memphis, Tennessee.
 The club attracted some of the biggest names on the Chitlin' Circuit.

 The Underground Railroad consisted of a diverse group of people (black and white abolitionists) with daring leaders, called conductors, who led American slaves to freedom.

-Beale Street, the home of the blues, was shaken with looting and violence during the 1968 sanitation workers strike which led to the death of Dr. Martin Luther King, Jr.
+Beale Street, the home of the blues, was shaken by looting and violence during the 1968 sanitation workers' strike which led to the death of Dr. Martin Luther King, Jr.

 Lt.
-Col. Luke J. Weathers, Jr. was an American fighter pilot.
-An unsung hero, he served as one of the legendary Tuskegee Airmen during WWII.
+Col. Luke J. Weathers, Jr. was an American fighter pilot and one of the legendary Tuskegee Airmen during WWII.
 Learn all about him here.

-Merging the success ideas contained in the works of two well-known strategists can produce seven vital steps.
-These steps may lead to total accomplishment for all who venture to take them.
+Merging the success principles found in the books of Herbert W. Armstrong and Stephen R. Covey produces seven vital steps.
+Those steps can lead to total accomplishment for all who venture to take them.